Scheherazade (Rimsky-Korsakov): Overview

 Rimsky-Korsakov had a tendency to juxtapose keys a major third apart, which can be seen in the strong relationship between E and C major in the first movement.
 This, along with his distinctive orchestration of melodies which are easily comprehensible, assembled rhythms, and talent for soloistic writing, allowed for such a piece as Scheherazade to be written.

 The movements are unified by the short introductions in the first, second and fourth movements, as well as an intermezzo in the third.
 The last is a violin solo representing Scheherazade, and a similar artistic theme is represented in the conclusion of the fourth movement.
-Writers have suggested that Rimsky-Korsakov's earlier career as a naval officer may have been responsible for beginning and ending the suite with themes of the sea.
 The peaceful coda at the end of the final movement is representative of Scheherazade finally winning over the heart of the Sultan, allowing her to at last gain a peaceful night's sleep.

 The music premiered in Saint Petersburg on October 28, 1888, conducted by Rimsky-Korsakov.

 The reasons for its popularity are clear enough; it is a score replete with beguiling orchestral colors, fresh and piquant melodies, a mild oriental flavor, a rhythmic vitality largely absent from many major orchestral works of the later 19th century, and a directness of expression unhampered by quasi-symphonic complexities of texture and structure.